Healing the two blind men in Galilee: Narrative

 According to the Gospel account in Matthew 9:27-31, as Jesus continues his journey after raising the daughter of Jairus, two blind men follow him, calling out, "Have mercy on us, Son of David!"

-When he had gone indoors, the blind men come to him, and he asks :
+When he had gone indoors, the blind men come to him, and he asks:

 "Do you believe that I am able to do this?"

 They reply, "Yes, Lord".
 He then touches their eyes, and says, "According to your faith let it be done to you";

 and their sight is restored.
 He warns them sternly, to tell nobody, but they go and spread the news of the healing 'throughout that district'.

 Development

-The story is a loose adaptation of one in Gospel of Mark, of the healing of a blind man called Bartimeus.
-In a practice characteristic of the author of the Matthew Gospel, the number of persons is doubled and unnecessary details removed.
-The same story is told later in the same Gospel (Matthew 20:29-34) with almost identical details.
+The story is sometimes thought of as a loose adaptation of one in the Gospel of Mark, of the healing of a blind man called Bartimaeus, but in fact is a different story, The healing of Bartimaeus takes place near Jericho, involves two men who call out from the roadside as Jesus passes by, and comes later in Matthew 20:29-34.
+In Matthew 9, the healing of two blind men occurs when they follow him into a house just after Jesus heals Jairus's daughter in Capernaum.